🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🌐πŸ‘₯ Online Community Presence + 5.2 -- 20 Active Facebook and WhatsApp groups for Crete-based nomads provide solid support for housing and logistics, though the community is more fragmented compared to larger European hubs.
+🌐πŸ‘₯ Online Community Presence + 5.3 -- 20 Active Facebook groups and Slack channels exist, but the online community is moderate in size compared to larger nomad destinations.

 πŸ›‘οΈ SAFETY & TOLERANCE